By Charles A. Francis

-The enlightened person is peaceful and serene because she is free of fear and other unwholesome emotions.
-She can see that the human condition reaches beyond this physical existence, so she no long has a fear of the unknown.
-She is free of worry because she understands that freedom from suffering comes from within, and not from material possessions.
+The enlightened person is peaceful and serene, because he is free of fear and other unwholesome emotions.
+He can see that the human condition reaches beyond this physical existence, so he no longer has a fear of the unknown.
+He is free of worry because he understands that freedom from suffering comes from within, and not from material possessions.

 3. Loving, Kind, and Compassionate

-The enlightened person is loving, kind, and compassionate for 2 main reasons: 1) He genuinely cares about other people, regardless of whether they care about him, and 2) He knows that other people provide him with the spiritual nourishment he needs to grow, therefore, he remains spiritually open to everyone.
+The enlightened person is loving, kind, and compassionate for two main reasons: 1) he genuinely cares about other people, regardless of whether they care about him, and 2) he knows that other people provide him with the spiritual nourishment he needs to grow, therefore, he remains spiritually open to everyone.

 4. Not Self-Centered

-The enlightened person is not self-centered, because she has lost the sense of a separate self.
-She can see the interconnected nature of our existence.
-To her, this is a reality, and not just a concept.
-She realizes that all physical manifestations (humans, animals, plants, etc.) depend on each other for their survival.
+The enlightened person is not self-centered, because he has lost the sense of a separate self.
+He can see the interconnected nature of our existence.
+To him, this is a reality, and not just a concept.
+He realizes that all physical manifestations (humans, animals, plants, etc.) depend on each other for their survival.